Image courtesy of Launceston College 2021

 Schedules and Due Dates

-The TRACS Schedules and Due Dates page (currently under development) contains schedules and key dates for important school and marking related tasks that need to be performed within TRACS.
+See the key dates calendar for important school and marking related tasks that need to be performed within TRACS.

 The Focus Area by Term poster helps schools and teachers to keep track of the key areas to focus on year-round and by school term to meet the required Standards for Providers.
 Look for the teacher icons to see the tasks teachers need to do.